Home > Blogs > 13 Common Breastfeeding Myths and Misconceptions

-Fact: Breastfeeding is the natural process, washing your nipples could get rid of natural protective oils.
+Breastfeeding is a natural process, washing your nipples could get rid of natural protective oils.

-Fact: Difficulty in breastfeeding often happen during early days but once it is established it would be better and easy than any other alternative.
+The difficulty in breastfeeding often occurs during the early days, but once it is established, it is easier and more convenient than any alternative.

-Myth – If the Mother has to take Medicines, she should stop Breastfeeding
+5. If the mother has to take medicines, she should stop breastfeeding.

 Fact: Mostly False.
 Very few drugs taken by the mother could go on to actually harm the child, and those that may, usually have alternatives!

 6. Mother should eat only bland foods during breastfeeding months.

 Fact: As for the taste of foods, differences in the taste of your milk are usually so slight that the baby wouldn’t notice.